By Kristel Coombes

 This look is stripped back, creating a space to relax and regenerate.
 The colour palate emphasis on natural pigments remains at the root of this trend, for instance oatmeal, washed teals, or mossy greens.
 Get ready to trade bold and bright colours and embrace soft and neutral ones.
 This trend features raw materials and unrefined finishes, such as terracotta, rattan, hemp, cane, and straw.

 Implementing comforting cushions, throws, knits and faux fur will instantly transform your spaces.
 For the bedroom décor, think quilted throws and bedspreads, washed linens, thick woolen blankets and decorative fringing, tassels and trims.
+You’ll also want to consider these TV beds at https://www.tvbedstore.co.uk/ if you want extra storage.
 This approach will see you through the winter and still feel light enough to see your home fashionably dressed when ready for spring.

 ‘Hygge’ (the Nordic term for the homely feeling of cosiness).